The MAN FROM U.N.C.L.E. Image Library

 One Of Our Spies Is Missing (Desparecio un Espia)

 1966 E. Darrell Hallenback film.
 Starred Robert Vaughn ("as Napoleon Solo"), David McCallum ("as Illya Kuryakin"), Vera Miles, Maurice Evans, and Leo G. Carroll.
+Adapted from the two-part episode The Bridge of Lions Affair from the (2nd season) TV series "The Man from U.N.C.L.E."

-Argentina one sheet (measures 27" x 41"; personal copy)
+Argentina One-Sheet (measures 27" x 41"; personal copy)

 RETURN TO ACE IMAGE LIBRARY